mikemjharris/monggodb_express_angular_node/README.md

-Angular demonstration buiilt on node and mongodb
+Angular demonstration built on node and mongodb
 =============================

 If you haven't got node or mongo installed or working you can see the